DavidVogelxyz/library/other/vaultwarden-on-alpine.md

 `localhost:8000` should return output for the web-vault login page, and the `localhost:8000/admin` page should return a page related to signing in to the admin panel.

-## Configure SSL and HTTPS connections
+## Configuring SSL and HTTPS connections

 Now, it's time to set up some self-signed SSL certificates in order to enable HTTPS connections.
 Create the following directory and change directory into it.